 At PLANED, Laura’s role is to encourage and support the engagement of children and young people in their local communities, ensuring that their needs are met according to the Well-being of Future Generations Act.
 In doing this, Laura works collaboratively with local partners such as Pembrokeshire Youth, PAVS and town and community councils.

-Community and Well-being Resilience Officer on the CWBR Project
+Community and Well-being Resilience Coordinator on the CWBR Project

 Abi joined PLANED in March 2019 as one of our Community and Well-being Resilience Officers leading on the CWBR Project, funded by Arwain Sir Benfro LEADER.